 External catastrophe models tend to focus on certain types or elements of natural catastrophes only.
 Syndicate ICAs should not understate the potential exposure from other natural catastrophe events, liability or manmade catastrophes.

-The implied distribution should be consistent with the syndicate's realistic disaster scenarios (RDS), where these remain relevant and any related material within the ROCP.
+The implied distribution should be consistent with the syndicate's realistic disaster scenario (RDS) submission and with the syndicate business forecast (SBF) submission.

 IDENTIFY MATERIAL RISKS AND EXPLAIN HOW THEY CONTRIBUTE TO THE ICA VALUE